Skip to main content

 My method may involve the collection of sensitive personal data, but this is not its intention.
 Should I apply for an ethics permit?

-• Any project design wherein the purpose/thesis and method clearly strive to collect information that includes sensitive personal data must be subjected to an ethics review.
+• Any project design whose purpose/thesis and method clearly strive to collect information that includes sensitive personal data must be subjected to an ethics review.

-• A project design wherein neither the purpose/thesis nor the method entail the collection of sensitive personal data need not be subjected to an ethics review.
+• A project design wherein neither the purpose/thesis nor the method entails the collection of sensitive personal data need not be subjected to an ethics review.

-• A project design wherein the purpose is not to collect sensitive personal data, but where the method can reasonably be assumed to still result in the collection of such data, should be subjected to an ethics review.
+• A project design wherein the purpose is not to collect sensitive personal data but where the method is designed so that it is very likely to collect such data must typically be subjected to an ethics review.
+Example: To film how an identifiable person move around its home with the purpose to map how rooms are used.

 My method involves studying children or a group that is dependent on me.
 Do I need an ethical permit?